scottanglr/wedding-gift-registry/README.md

-# wedding-gift-registry
-Wedding Gift Registry
+# Wedding Gift Registry
+In 2018 I created a Wedding Gift Registry.
+I won't be needing it anymore, so the source code is free to use under the attached Creative Commons License.

+Take a look at the demo https://scottanglr-gift-registry.herokuapp.com/